arfshl/linuxmint-postinstall/README.md

 ## Features
 - One-click installation of daily driver apps
-- Enable and configure firewall (with UFW or firewalld)
+- Esure that firewall is enabled (Using `ufw` on Debian/Ubuntu-based distribution and `firewalld` on Fedora)
 - Setup DNS over TLS with systemd-resolved, using Cloudflare and Google DNS

 ## Supported Distros